NucleaPeon/QGifer/README.md

 ============

  * Qt version 5.3.2, or higher.
- * OpenCV (core, highgui, imgproc) version 2.3 or higher.
+ * OpenCV (core, highgui, imgproc) version 4 or higher.
- * giflib version 4.1 or higher.
+ * giflib version 4.1 or higher?
  * CMake version 3.10 or higher (may work in prior versions)